calblueprint/dccentralkitchen/docs/shared/deployingupdates.md

 ### Set up your release branch

-1. Create a new branch from the most up-to-date version of master named `release` with the update version number using [Semantic Versioning](https://semver.org/) guidelines.
+1. Create a new branch from the most up-to-date version of `main` named `release` with the update version number using [Semantic Versioning](https://semver.org/) guidelines.
    ```bash
    git checkout -b release-1.1.0
    ```